DanJFletcher/vue-model-factories/README.md

 ```
 ### Relationships

 Relationships can be created between models by using the `create()` method and callbacks.
-For example you may want a owner to pet relationship:
+For example you may want an owner to pet relationship:

 ```js
 const user = this.factory('User').create(user => {